tcha-tcho/tableconn/README.md

 TC.load ({
     url: "", //url or table key
     sql: "", //table selection [optional]
+    hosted: false, //you can use google response from your own server [optional]
     as_feed: false //strategy used to download data [optional] }, function (data) {
     //where magic happens